tbotnz/cisshgo/README.md

 ## Advanced Usage

-There are several options available to control the behavior of cisgo-ios see the below output of `-help`:
+There are several options available to control the behavior of cisshgo see the below output of `-help`:

 ```
   -listners int